2019 Moscow protests: Moscow

 As in the previous case, potential leaders, Sobol and Yankauskas (his previous detention expired on August 3) were detained before the start of the rally.
 Lyubov Sobol was fined 300 000 rub (~US$4700).
 The rally started at 2 p.m. and had multiple points of activity: Pushkinskaya Square, Trubnaya Square, Turgenevskaya Square and Arbat Street.
 These sites were blocked by the police, which started to detain people from the beginning of the rally.
 According to OVD-info, 1001 people were detained, at least 19 people suffered.
 According to the police, "around 600" people were detained.
 Some former Berkut officers from Ukraine were noticed among the police at the rally.

 Due to the fact that the rally had multiple centers, it is hard to estimate the size of the rally.
 The police estimates the rally of 1500 people, what seems doubtful given the fact that 1001 were detained.
 Independent sources give an estimation of 5-20 thousand participants.

 State owned media didn't broadcast the rally.
 International media reported many detainees and police violence.

 During the rally, authorities carried out a targeted Internet shutdown in the center of Moscow.
 The three largest mobile operators tried to explain the lack of mobile Internet to be a result of "overcrowding", but their arguments were untenable.

 Saint Petersburg

 Saint Petersburg rally in support of opposition candidates for the Moscow City Duma.
 Aug 2, 2019.

 Rally in support of the Moscow independent candidates in Saint Petersburg was approved by the authorities.
 Nevertheless, the prosecutor's office warned of responsibility for participation in an unapproved rally.
 Still, only 2 participants were detained during the rally.
 The police estimates the rally of 1000 participants, independent sources estimate the rally of 2000 people.

 Small meetings in support of the Moscow opposition also took place in Berlin and Paris.

+The rally was known as Piter za Moskvu ("Petersburg for Moscow").
+Its organisers, civic activist Krasimir Vranski and municipal candidate Pavel Chuprunov, addressed the participants from the stage.